cepdnaclk/e18-co227-Smart-Inventory-Management-System-Group-B/docs/README.md

 #### Solution

 We introduce a smart inventory management system with resource scheduling and maintenance task scheduling.
 This system maintains an inventory of all tools in the lab and allows students/ lecturers to view and make reservations online for a particular item.
-Additionally, the system is designed to send scheduled reminders to the technical officers in charge of the lab about maintanance tasks that need to be carried out.
+Additionally, the system is designed to send scheduled reminders to the technical officers in charge of the lab about maintenance tasks that need to be carried out.

 ## Solution Architecture